 - What are the symptoms for the flu

 When it was published, as we can see just below, the identities of the authors was protected since it was “submitted for blind review.”

-The paper tells us about how Google might grab information from pages on the Web, and can be found at:
+The paper tells us about how Google might be extracting answers from pages on the Web, and can be found at:

 The authors/inventors names are on the version at the Google research abstract (in orange, below):

-The paper tells us right up front that it uses a process that makes it easy to find information on web pages.
+The paper tells us right up front that it uses a process that makes it easy to engage in extracting Answers from Pages on the Web.

 In this paper, we present a general framework for extracting attribute-value pairs from web pages.